Welcome to Your Future

 5. .me is for ME: Hello, my name is Duncan, see figure 0.2.
 I’m your tour guide here.
 If you’re feeling a bit lost, follow me and together we can starting coding your future.

 Hello, my name is Duncan.
 If you’re feeling a bit lost, follow me and together we can starting coding your future.
-Please don’t call me Sir, Professor or Doctor, That’s Not My Name!
+Please don’t call me Mr, Sir, Professor or Doctor, That’s Not My Name!
 (White and Martino 2007) Just call me Duncan because titles are tinsel.
 (Shelley 1812) Image adapted from Hello my name is … sticker by Eviatar Bach, public domain w.wiki/32RV

 Figure 0.2: Hello, my name is Duncan.
 If you’re feeling a bit lost, follow me and together we can starting coding your future.
-Please don’t call me Sir, Professor or Doctor, That’s Not My Name!
+Please don’t call me Mr, Sir, Professor or Doctor, That’s Not My Name!
 (White and Martino 2007) Just call me Duncan because titles are tinsel.
 (Shelley 1812) Image adapted from Hello my name is … sticker by Eviatar Bach, public domain w.wiki/32RV

 Alongside these practical engineering issues, this guidebook also encourages you to Design Your Future by taking a step back and reflecting on the bigger picture.
 You will apply computational thinking techniques, to reflect on who you are, what your story is, how you communicate with other people about your experience, skills and knowledge.
 As there is a computational theme, you will also need to reflect on what your inputs and outputs (I/O) are, both now and in the future.
 You’ll also need to think about what recipes (or algorithms) you might start experimenting with